Photo by Karsten Wurth on Unsplash

 4. The Director will work with you to select your preferred candidate.

-5. Once the candidate is selected, the program will organize a kick-off meeting that will include you, the Director and the student.
+5. Once the candidate is selected, the program will organize an introductory meeting where we will finalize project details with the student.